 Anxiety, depression, or other mental health illnesses can often lead to an employee feeling unwell enough to miss work quite often.

 The Equal Employment Opportunity Commission defines harassment as “unwelcome conduct based on race, color, sex (including pregnancy), national origin, religion, age, disability, or genetic information,” and sexual harassment is the most prevalent form of harassment in the workplace.
 A 2018 Hiscox Workplace Harassment Study found that 35% of workers feel they have been harassed at work and that among women, the figure is even higher at 41%.
-In addition, between 2010 to 2017, employers have paid out nearly $1 billion to settle harassment charges.
+In addition, between 2010 to 2017, employers paid out nearly $1 billion to settle harassment charges.
 No one wants to work in a hostile work environment.
-Still, often employees have no option other than to keep their job due to external circumstances, which can lead to chronic absenteeism as they try to avoid the harassment.
+Still, often employees have no option other than to keep their job due to external circumstances, which can lead to chronic absenteeism as they try to avoid harassment.

 An employee could be taking time off work to escape a bad boss, too.
 Whether it’s too much micromanaging or not managing at all, poor leadership is often a cause of absenteeism.
 Research shows that it takes about 22 months for a former employee’s stress level to return to a healthy range after a negative management experience.
 And according to Gallup, U.S. businesses lose $360 billion each year in lost productivity from employees who are unhappy with their managers.